Video Game / Megami Tensei II

 - Disc Two Final Dungeon: Lucifer's Temple.

-- Disc One Nuke: The Nihil Blade can be obtained from Ueno somewhat early on.
+- Disc-One Nuke: The Nihil Blade can be obtained from Ueno somewhat early on.
 It saps your HP, but it does enough damage that as soon as you get it, you can defeat Tiamat.
-However, you may want to keep the Nihil Blade in your inventory instead of using it.
+However, you may want to keep the Nihil Blade in your inventory instead of using it (see Evolving Weapon).

-- More of a Disc Two Nuke but if you're at level 52 and you have Undine, Slyph and Salamander, you can triple fuse them to summon the Angel Michael, who can be obtained right before you travel to Makai and remains useful until the end of the game.
+- More of a Disc Two Nuke but if you're at level 52 (a diligent player can reach level 44 before Bael's Castle which is a good spot to level grind) and you have Undine (fuse two fairy types to get), Slyph (fuse two youma types to get) and Salamander (fuse two beast types to get), you can triple fuse them to summon the Angel Michael, who can be obtained right before you travel to Makai and remains useful until the end of the game.

 - Dual Wielding: Subverted.
 Human characters can wield a Sword and Gun at the same time, but can only use one weapon or the other per turn in battle.

-- Eleventh Hour Ranger: Lucifer can be this to your team, if you meet the requirements to have him join your party.
+- 11th Hour Ranger: Lucifer can be this to your team, if you meet the requirements to have him join your party.
 Baal and Ahura Mazda qualify too.

 - Evil Laugh: Some demons that can't be communicated with simply reply "kururururu," if you try to talk to them.
 Eerily, some humans will too.